-DO NOT USE WOOD STUDS, DRYALL OR PLYWOOD TO FRAME THE OVEN ENCLOSURE.
+DO NOT USE WOOD or PLYWOOD TO FRAME YOUR OVEN ENCLOSURE.
+USE METAL STUDS AND NON COMBUSTIBLE BACKER BOARD.

 Using traditional partition wall building techniques, build a wall using a single metal stud lying flat as a bottom plate, and two metal studs lying flat as the top plates for each wall.
 Attach the bottom plate to the concrete hearth slab using concrete screws.
 Set metal studs every 16" in the body of the wall to support the concrete board.